 During the period from July 1, 2000 through September 8, 2000, the Company issued 563,000 and 20,000 common stock options to employees and non-employees respectively.
 The Company recorded cumulative deferred stock-based compensation with respect to the employee grants of \$2.8 million.
-The non-employee grants were valued at approximately \$169,000.
+The non-employee grants were valued at approximately \$169,000 using the Black-Scholes pricing model with the following weighted average assumptions: contractual life of 10 years; risk free interest rates of 6.7%, volatility of 70% and no dividends during the expected term.

-\ \ \ \ F-20
+\ \ \ \ F-21